cgrindel/bazel-doc/README.md

-# bazel-doc
-Helpers for generating Starlark documentation using stardoc.
+# Macros for Generating Starlark Documentation

+This repository contains macros and APIs that reduce some of the boilerplate when generating documentation for Starlark code.

+## Reference Documentation

+[Click here](/doc) for reference documentation for the rules and other definitions in this repository.